DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Miyata with the teachings of Lind to have a smaller gap between a fixation part and distal end joint part because it would have resulted in the predictable result of hardening the distal end of a guidewire (Lind: see col 3 lines 30-53) for greater tensile strength.

-With respect to claim 5, all limitations of claim 1 apply in which Miyata further discloses wherein a length of the distal end side joint part in an axial direction of the guide wire is twice to 10 times an outer diameter of the coil body (Miyata: see Fig. 1, the length of distal end side joint part #6 is smaller than the outer diameter of the coil body #3).
+With respect to claim 5, all limitations of claim 1 apply in which Miyata further discloses wherein a length of the distal end side joint part in the axial direction of the guide wire is twice to 10 times an outer diameter of the coil body (Miyata: see Fig. 1, the length of distal end side joint part #6 is smaller than the outer diameter of the coil body #3).

 With respect to claim 6, all limitations of claim 1 apply in which Miyata further discloses